inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_deployment.md

 ## Properties

 `uid`
-: UID of the deployment.
+: UID of the Deployment.

 `name`
 : Deployment name.

 `namespace`
-: Namespace of the deployment.
+: Namespace of the Deployment.

 `resource_version`
-: Resource version of the deployment.
+: Resource version of the Deployment.
 This is an alias of `resourceVersion`.

 `labels`
-: Labels associated with the deployment.
+: Labels associated with the Deployment.

 `annotations`
-: Annotations associated with the deployment.
+: Annotations associated with the Deployment.

 `kind`
-: Resource type of the deployment.
+: Resource type of the Deployment.

 `creation_timestamp`
-: Creation time of the deployment.
+: Creation time of the Deployment.
 This is an alias of `creationTimestamp`.

 `metadata`
-: Metadata for the deployment.
+: Metadata for the Deployment.

 ## Examples